lay870/vpn-ipsec/README.md

 ## Quick start

-First, prepare your Linux server\* with a fresh install of Ubuntu, Debian or CentOS.
+First, prepare your Linux server\* with a fresh install of Ubuntu, Debian, CentOS or Amazon Linux.

 Use this one-liner to set up an IPsec VPN server: